-In FY 2019, HRTPO will be preparing an update to the Hampton Roads Regional Safety Study report.
+HRTPO began preparing an update to the Hampton Roads Regional Safety Study report in FY 2019 and will continue this work in FY 2020.
 Similar to the previous safety planning efforts, this study will include roadways in the rural localities.